The Death of Eric Cartman: Plot

 Butters, however, is not privy to the plan and greets Cartman as he passes by in a state of despair.
 Cartman convinces Butters that he is a ghost, terrifying him.
 Cartman threatens to haunt Butters unless he helps his soul achieve peace.
 Cartman first has Butters apologize to everyone on his behalf, which fails to impress his ex-friends but gets his mother crying.
-Cartman makes emotional goodbyes to Butters, believing that he will now be permitted to go to Heaven.
+Cartman makes emotional goodbyes to Butters, believing that he will now be permitted to go to heaven.
 When this fails, Butters suggests he might need to atone for all the terrible things he has done.
 Cartman draws up a long list and delivers gift baskets to all his victims, including Sally Struthers, Scott Tenorman, and Kyle's synagogue.
 When this, too, fails, Cartman destroys Butters' room with a baseball bat and leaves Butter's house before his parents turn up.
 A doctor is called and decides that Butters might suffer from a deep trauma.
 To make sure, Butters is taken to a mental institution and subjected to a series of tests (one of which includes a violent anal probing).
 Now genuinely traumatized, Butters accepts that he has been imagining Cartman's visits, but Cartman breaks into the asylum to get his help again.

 The two consult a psychic, who suggests that God has kept Cartman on Earth to help with a crisis.
 She runs screaming when Butters points to Cartman as the ghost.
 When they hear of a hostage situation at a Red Cross Center, Cartman and Butters set off; and Cartman stops the criminals by moving things around in the style of a poltergeist.
 The robbers are merely befuddled, which nonetheless provides a distraction for Butters to release the hostages and the police to subdue the criminals.
 The two are credited with saving the day.
 Cartman and Butters exchange protestations of friendship once again; but the other boys turn up and praise Cartman's heroic behavior, thinking he has truly changed.
 Cartman now realizes that he was merely being ignored and again goes berserk, blaming Butters for his own misunderstanding and threatening retaliation.
-Butters's parents arrive with the doctor with the probe, and Butters realizes he is going back to the asylum.
+Butters' parents arrive with the doctor with the probe, and Butters realizes he is going back to the asylum.